runtime/langchain-rag-openai/README.md

-# Langchain RAG w/OpenAI
+# Aruino Sensor RAG w/OpenAI Embedding & Mistral (on Ollama) for Query Match

-Requirements:
+This is an MVP of a LLM Document Search RAG.

+Requirements Doc:
 * Scan PDF (pypdf) (AWS Textract)
 * Create pages
 * Chunk pages (langchain)